lamhq/tech-notes/software-engineering/software-architecture/microservices/5-comm-implementation/4-avoid-breaking-changes.md

 Avoid client code binding too tightly to the interface of a microservice.

-The pattern of implementing a reader able to ignore changes we don’t care about is a **tolerant reader**.
+The pattern of implementing a reader able to ignore changes we don't care about is a **tolerant reader**.

-> Let’s consider an Email microservice whose job it is to send out emails to our customers.
+> Let's consider an Email microservice whose job it is to send out emails to our customers.
 To send the email, the microservice needs only the `firstname`, `lastname`, and `email` fields.
-We don’t need to know the `telephoneNumber`.
+We don't need to know the `telephoneNumber`.
 We want to simply pull out those fields we care about and ignore the rest.

 Some binding technology, especially that used by strongly typed languages, can attempt to bind all fields whether the consumer wants them or not.
 When removing a field that aren't used, this still cause  consumers to break needlessly.